StefanZander/lecture_notes/nzse/android/html/docs/json.md

 The Android platform includes the standard `json.org` library, which allows processing and creating JSON files.

+!!! warning
+    __Plase note:__ Instances of this class are **_not_ thread safe**.
+Although this class is nonfinal, it was not designed for inheritance and should not be subclassed.
+In particular, self-use by overrideable methods is not specified.

 !!! note
-    __Hint:__ You can also use open source libraries such as `Gson`, available at <https://github.com/google/gson> or <https://github.com/square/moshi> for JSON processing.
+    __Hint:__ You can also use open source libraries such as __Gson__ or __Moshi__, available at <https://github.com/google/gson> and <https://github.com/square/moshi> for JSON processing.
 This library is easier to use, faster and provide more flexibility.

+### JSONObject

+The `JSONObject` class provides a modifiable set of name/value mappings.

+* Names are unique, non-null strings.
+* Values may be any mix of `JSONObjects`, `JSONArrays`, Strings, Booleans, Integers, Longs, Doubles or NULL.
+Values may not be `null`, NaNs, infinities, or of any type not listed here.

+!!! note
+    __Hinweis:__ Für das Praktikum ist die Verwendung von `JSONObject` ausreichend, da die Antworten des TV-Servers vordefiniert und einfach zu verarbeiten sind.
+Für komplexere Applikationen empfiehlt sich die Verwendung der eingangs genannten Bibliotheken.

 ### Storing Data as JSON